nicholasjackson/minke/_includes/index.md

 build_and_run      # bonus points for guessing
-run                # run application with Docker Compose cucumber[feature]  # run end to end Cucumber tests USAGE: rake app:cucumber[@tag]
+run                # run application with Docker Compose cucumber[feature]  # run end to end Cucumber tests USAGE: rake app:cucumber[@tag] shell              # runs the application stack with docker compose and starts a shell session in the build container
 ```

 It is completely extensible, for example you are building a Microservice and would like to automatically setup the database schema or load some initial data.
 This can easily be achieved by writing your own Rake tasks.